AlterMannomann/SQL/README.md

 Long story short, it is an attempt.
 Nothing more, nothing less.
 Results will proof it.
 ## Processing volumes
-Example of processing volumes with 3 dimensions. *Had to integrate a bigger GIF with less quality as the better and smaller VolumeProcessing.mp4 file seems not to work on Github README.md.*
+Example of processing volumes with 3 dimensions.

 **Currently not implemented correctly.** I have to step back and rework the concept.
 See *VolumeParentChildConnections.mp4* where I tried to visualize what is happening in the system building up a space by parent-child connections.
 Volumes stay a meta concepts and may not be complete at a given point in time.
 Using parent-child instead of dimension index like x,y,z (we should be able to deal with any amount of dimensions) causes too much overhead on constructing a complete volume.
 It is enough to construct new nodes that spread in every dimension on overflow, where they may find already a child from another parent to connect.
 Moreover I have to take in account, that the coordinate system changes with every dimension opening more spaces, so a mirror concept makes only sense in dimension 1.
 It is a 2<sup>n</sup> function describing the possible +/- axis combinations, where n = dimension.